Nystatin and Triamcinolone

 • Pediatric: Children may absorb proportionally larger amounts of corticosteroids after topical application and may be more prone to systemic effects.
 HPA axis suppression, intracranial hypertension, and Cushing's syndrome have been reported in children receiving topical corticosteroids.
 Prolonged use may affect growth velocity; growth should be routinely monitored in pediatric patients.

-Urinary free cortisol test, morning plasma cortisol test, and ACTH stimulation test may be used to evaluate HPA axis suppression; signs of infection
+Urinary free cortisol test, morning plasma cortisol test, and ACTH stimulation test may be used to evaluate HPA axis suppression; signs of improving or worsening Candida or new bacterial infection

 Pregnancy Risk Factor